Spring is in the air (finally), and so is the pollen that causes seasonal allergies. Learn how to manage your allergy symptoms and when it might be

 When to See a Doctor

-If over-the-counter medications do not control symptoms or if you are experiencing severe symptoms, call your doctor.
-You can start with your primary care
+If over-the-counter medications do not control symptoms or if you are experiencing severe symptoms, call your primary care physician or visit an Urgent Care center who then might refer you to an allergy specialist if

 It's also a good idea to see the doctor if you have another condition that can make symptoms worse, like asthma or frequent sinus infections.